 With our next two posts we will take a slight diversion and address the different approaches for the count of Pentecost.

-After the conclusion of these discussions we will continue our journey on the “Trail of Truth” as we proceed to uncover Yahweh’s true practice of the Festival of Passover and Unleavened Bread.
+Please continue on with our next installment of our Passover Series titled Passover – Pentecost Clarity I as we proceed to uncover Yahweh’s true practice of the Festival of Passover and Unleavened Bread.

 For further reading see the publication by Qadesh La Yahweh press titled The Festivals and Sacred Days of Yahweh.